BIMSBbioinfo/scipipeline/README.md

     max_mismatch: 2

-# Specify whether the reads should be trimmmed with
+# If the adapters are known, put them in a fasta file under the adapters field.
-# flexbar or with trim_galore
+# flexbar will make use of them.
-trim_reads: trim_galore/flexbar
+# On the other hand, if the adapters are not know, remove the adapters field.

-# This options can be removed if no adapters are available
+# In this case, trim_galore will try to infer the adapter sequences.
-adapters: /path/to/adapters.fasta
+adapters: /data/ohler/Scott/Asli_Scripts/sciAtacAdapters.fa

 # reference genomes to map against
 # with the paths pointing to respective bowtie2 indices